ATA82/ATAC_Seq_Xu/README.md

     (12) Liberzon, A. et al. The Molecular Signatures Database (MSigDB) hallmark gene set collection.
 Cell Syst.
 1, 417–425 (2015).

 ## Usage
-The R markdown script called Xu_Tubuloid.Rmd contains the main pipeline for the ATAC-Seq Analysis in this paper.
-Addionally generating the extended merged peak file was performed using a java class included in this repository and the command mergeBed from bedtools.
+The R markdown script called Xu_Tubuloid.Rmd contains the main code for the ATAC-Seq Analysis in this paper.
+Additionally generating the extended merged peak file was performed using a java class included in this repository and the command mergeBed from bedtools.
 This is also described in the Rmd file.

 The R markdown script contains also the code chunks used to generate the ATAC-Seq plots integrated in the figures of this paper.
 Only the track figures were created separately with IGV.